-This section introduces the theory of filtering on which the filtering algorithms in this paper depend.
-The account is informal, without precise definitions or statements of theorems; an extensive and rigorous account of the theory underlying the algorithms, and the statements and proofs of the results alluded to in this paper, are given by \citeA{lloyd-empirical-beliefs}.
-The notation used in the paper will also be introduced here; it is deliberately as precise as possible to enable rigorous definitions, and statements and proofs of results given by \citeA{lloyd-empirical-beliefs}.
+This section introduces the theory of empirical beliefs on which the filtering algorithms in this paper depend.
+While some formal definitions are given, the account is rather informal without precise statements of theorems; an extensive and rigorous account of the theory underlying the algorithms, and the statements and proofs of the results alluded to in this paper, are given in \cite{lloyd-empirical-beliefs}.
+The notation used in the paper will also be introduced here; it is deliberately as precise as possible to enable rigorous definitions, and statements and proofs of results given in \cite{lloyd-empirical-beliefs}.